MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

 author: "Rkarlin"
 ms.author: "rkarlin"
 ---
-# Governance actions
+# Governance log
+The Governance log provides a status record of each task that you set Cloud App Security to run, including both manual and automatic tasks.
+These tasks include tasks that you set in policies, governance actions that you set on files and users, and any other action you set Cloud App Security to take.
+The Governance log also provides information about the success or failure of these actions.
+You can choose to retry or revert some of the governance actions from the Governance log.

-The Cloud App Security portal enables you to take the following governance actions.
+The following is the full list of actions the Cloud App Security portal enables you to take.
 These are enabled in various places throughout the console as described in the **Location** column.
 Each governance action taken is listed in the Governance Log.
-For information about how governance actions are treated when there are policy conflicts, see [Policy Conflicts](control-cloud-apps-with-policies.md)
+For information about how governance actions are treated when there are policy conflicts, see [Policy Conflicts](Control%20cloud%20apps%20with%20policies.md)

 **Location**|**Target object type**|**Governance action**|**Description**|**Related connectors**
 ---------|---------|---------|---------|---------